 Skip to Main Content Ray Howard Library Shoreline Community College

-Tree Campus: Nutka Rose
+Tree Campus: Nootka Rose

 Tree Campus SCC is a multi-year and interdisciplinary college initiative to document, map, and celebrate the incredible diversity of trees planted on the campus.
 With over 200 species, Shoreline Community College is an arboreal paradise that deserves to b